Welcome to Bradford

 - If you pay your own tuition fees, find out how

-- Download your induction timetable and Student Handbook from the areas below
+- Download your induction timetable and Student Handbook

 - Go to the Students’ Union pages to join sports clubs and societies, and find out more about life on campus